KrauseFx/overkill/README.md

 ## Disclaimer

 This repo is meant as a joke, the script uses polling to monitor the active processes.
+The script is in no way meant to be a serious application.